nose; nasal hairs; septum; adenoids; taste; smell; nostril; sneeze; germs ;

 (I knew that you would know that!)

-- At the back of the nose are lumps of tissue, called the adenoids, which are very much like the tonsils.
-They help fight any infection when germs get in.
+- At the back of the nose are lumps of tissue, called the adenoids, which work very much like the tonsils.
+They help fight any infection when germs get in and that's why they get swollen up some times when you get a cold.

 For some people, the nose is very important indeed.